 Some fences are designed to be very challenging for horses and athletes, and this was reflected in the likelihood of falls occurring at certain fence types.
 The fence type with the highest proportion of falls - 11.5% of J2 fences had at least one fall occur - was not statistically significant in the final model.
 At the univariable stage J2 fences (step down into water) were associated with increased odds of a fall occurring compared to C type fences (square spread), at odds ratio 3.74 (3.20 - 4.38), and p-value <0.001.
 This implies that other fixed effects that were retained in the final model account for some of the risk associated with J2 fences.
 Further investigation revealed that 86% of type J2 fences were in the category 'yes' for the risk factor 'landing into water'.
 Consequently, in the final model the variable 'landing into water' was retained while type J2 fences were excluded.
-One curious aspect of this is that according to the FEI fence design document , type J2 fences are described as a 'step down into water'.
-It might reasonably be expected that 100% of such fences would be recorded as having a landing into water, but in the available data 14% of J2 fences were not recorded as such.
+One curious aspect of this is that according to the FEI fence design document 27, type J2 fences would be recorded as having a landing into water'.
+It might reasonably be expected that 100% of such fences would be recorded as such.
 Accurate data recording is critical for future studies and risk management and this should be a key message to those responsible for reporting and recording these data.

 The headline FEI statistics on falls, along with the similarities between prior work which was completed using a selected cohort of case-control data from the 2000, 2001 and 2002 seasons 7-11, and this study which covers the full cohort of data from 2008-2018 indicate that it is difficult to conclude that some aspects of Eventing cross-country course design have become safer - at least in terms of reducing falls - since the International Eventing Safety Committee (IESC) reported its findings in 2000.
-When considering the Barnett report , this study has identified some of the same risk factors including event level, fence types A1, E4, G1, G3, downhill landings, association with water, and frangible fences.
+When considering the Barnett report 13, this study has identified some of the same risk factors including event level, fence types A1, E4, G1, G3, downhill landings, association with water, and frangible fences.